 Every so often some of the music I make seems to consolidate around a particular approach and that has now been happening for a couple of years, beginning with Unlocking the grid for solo woodwind instrument with playback.
 So perhaps this tendency – let’s call it ‘The New Naked’ – needs a manifesto:

-#1 Silence is never absolute
+#1 Silence is almost never absolute

-#2 Space is sound
+#2 Space is sound is time is space

-#3 Things are what they are
+#3 Things are what they are, whatever that may be

-#4 Tones from musical instruments are enough
+#4 Tones from musical instruments are usually enough

-Something similar is happening in the two pieces I am writing at the moment. untouch-touch gives a percussionist a series of gestures to make, the first time to trigger sinetones, the second time to strike six gongs. senza misura is a piano work in which most of the time will be taken with slow chords that go all over the keyboard – if it works the music will sound both completely consistent and yet never the same.
+Certainly Flauto inverso, written last year, seems to be part of this.
+The music grew out of Karin de Fleyt’s wish to ‘re-imagine the flute’ and uses the flute that Boehm so skilfully homogenised in the 19th century, but gradually takes it back in time and then perhaps even out of time.
+Something similar has happened in two other recent pieces: untouch-touch gives a percussionist a series of gestures to make, the first time to trigger sine-tones, the second time to strike six gongs; senza misura is a piano work in which the time is taken by groups of notes gradually sounded all over the keyboard – the music sounds both completely consistent and yet never the same.